 Below is a four-part primer on how to take an assessment appeal to the Board of Revision of Taxes (BRT).

-Introduction 2

-Section I

-Frequently asked questions (FAQs) about how BRT appeals work.
-Most of the

-information is from the BRT itself.
-Other comments and suggestions are from

-resources identified by the Crosstown Coalition of Taxpayers.

-Section II1 0

-Provides a copy of the forms that the BRT requires homeowners to complete for a ın
+At the end of Section IV is a copy of the forms that the BRT requires homeowners to complete for an assessment appeal.

-assessment appeal.
-Section II also includes instructions on how to complete th ıe

-BRT appeal application.

-Section III1 6

-Provides detailed guidance on how to appeal what you believe may be a case of of

-Over-valuation.

-Section IV2 ' 4

-Provides detailed guidance on how to appeal what you believe may be a case of of

-Non-uniformity.
+Introduction 2 Section I 4 Frequently asked questions (FAQs) about how BRT appeals work.
+Mo ost of the information is from the BRT itself.
+Other comments and suggestions are from resources identified by the Crosstown Coalition.
+Section II 12 Provides instructions on how to complete the BRT appeal application as nd screen shots from property.phila.gov to find details about your property.
+Section III 16 Provides detailed guidance on how to appeal what you believe may be a case of Over-valuation.
+Section IV 20 Provides detailed guidance on how to appeal what you believe may be Non-uniformity . a case of